dtedesco1/llm_nexus/README.md

 )

 result = provider.function_call(
-    user_prompt="What are some underrated events in African history?", function=function,
+    user_prompt="What are some underrated A.D. events in African history?", function=function,
     provider_name="openai",
     model_name="gpt-3.5-turbo",